Design Tools & Tech

 Tools for Streamlining Focus Groups

-FocusVision: This offers various tools used for qualitative research, such as streaming videos for remote focus groups and sentiment analysis for richer insights.
+FocusVision: This offers a range of tools for qualitative research, including streaming video for remote focus groups and sentiment analysis for richer insights.

-Discussdesk: It is a virtual platform replicating the experience of being physically present at a place where a focus group would take place but takes it online.
+Discussdesk: It is a virtual platform that replicates the experience of being physically present at a place where a focus group would take place, but brings it online.
 It works well with participants who are spread far apart geographically.

 Remesh: It uses artificial intelligence (AI) to host large-scale online conversations which resemble focus groups.
 Hundreds of people can participate simultaneously, giving qualitative and quantitative data.